FreddyEli/tesisUDLAP/README.md

-# Algo sobre el FeGe y FeSe
+# Something about the properties of FeGe and FeSe
-tesis y presentación
+Thesis and slides.